dmitryyagodin/word-game/README.md

 ## Development Process

 21-Jan-2021
+- Designed a word forming element, added a new font and improved styling of the letters (2hours)
-- Reworked displayHand function to output letters in separate boxes and letter values subscripted 20-Jan-2021
+- Reworked displayHand function to output letters in separate boxes and letter values subscripted (2hours) 20-Jan-2021
 - Added computer Play functionality to get "the best possible result" for a game